FREE SHIPPING On Most Orders

 1. MDF

-With medium density fiberboard (MDF) blades, sawdust and other wood remnants are compressed together with a hardening material.
-Then, a laminate (a sticker) is put over it to protect it and give its finished look.
-This type of blade is the least expensive and so is generally used for inexpensive fans.
-It does not hold up well outside; if there’s any moisture, the blade will start to droop fairly quickly after being installed.
-But in dry indoor locations, these kind of blades work great.
+With medium-density fiberboard (MDF) blades, sawdust and other wood remnants are compressed together with a hardening material (e.g. glue or resin).
+Then, a laminate is overlaid to protect and finish the look.
+This type of blade is generally used for inexpensive fans.
+MDF does not hold up well outside; direct contact with water or even the absorption of moisture from the air will cause the blades to swell and droop over time.
+In dry indoor locations, however, these kinds of blades work fine.

 1. Plastic

-ABS plastic is used in a lot of fans, mainly because it is easy and inexpensive to manufacture.
-Plastic can be molded into almost any shape and can be finished to look like real wood.
+ABS plastic is used in many fan designs, mainly because it is easy and inexpensive to manufacture.
+Plastic can be molded into almost any shape and can be finished in myriad colors or even to look like real wood.
 ABS blades also hold up well outside.
-(Note on reversible finishes: Blades that offer two different wood finishes are usually able to do so because of two different laminates being applied on either side.
-ABS blades can also be made with two different finishes.
-So, while reversible blades are most likely made out of MDF, it’s not a guarantee.)
+(Note on reversible finishes: Blades that offer a different finish on each side are typically laminated, but ABS blades can also be made with two different finishes.
+So, while reversible blades are often made out of laminated MDF, it may not always be the case.)

 1. Wood

-Wood is best for indoor applications, but it will also work for outdoor damp locations.
-Sourcing and processing natural wood into fan blades takes more effort and cost than other materials, so generally, when a fan has “real wood” blades, it is a premium fan.
-Most wood blades are balsa wood–which is solid, but lightweight and aerodynamic–although other types can be used as well.
-Visually, real wood blades tend to have a carved look, with a thicker profile than standard flat blades.
+Wood is best for indoor applications, but it can also work for outdoor damp locations.
+Sourcing and processing natural wood into fan blades takes much more effort and expense than other materials; generally, real wood blades indicate a premium fan.
+Most wood blades are balsa wood—which is solid, lightweight and aerodynamic—although other types of wood may be used.
+Real wood blades tend to have a carved look, with a thicker profile than standard flat blades.

 1. Metal

 Metal is best for large spaces where the fan is high above the floor.
-By code, they are supposed to be hung at 10 feet or higher.
-Metal fan blades are also good for outdoor damp and wet applications, however, anywhere near the ocean and they rust (including ‘marine grade’ options).
-Metal is also a popular blade choice with smaller oscillating ceiling, wall and portable fans.
-For safety purposes, these are usually equipped with a protective cage
+By code, they must be hung at 10 feet or higher.
+Metal fan blades are also good for outdoor damp and wet applications; however, the salty air in coastal climates rusts metal quickly so be sure to choose a marine-grade option near the ocean.
+Metal is also a popular blade choice with small oscillating ceiling, wall and portable fans.
+For safety purposes, these are usually equipped with a protective cage.

-If we haven’t answered all of your ceiling fan questions here, our team of design and product experts are standing by to assist you via live chat or at (877) 445-4486.
+If we haven’t answered all of your ceiling fan questions here, our team of ALA-certified design and product experts is ready to assist you via live chat or at (877) 445-4486.